 Step 9.
 Add texture in your flower arranging

-This bouquet became more interesting with the addition of miniature roses.
-Tuck them in the spaces between the standard roses.
+This bouquet became more interesting with the addition of spray roses.
+Cut the different stems apart and then tuck them in the spaces between the standard roses.
 (See Fig. 8)

 Step 10.
 Floralock and Finishing Touch